 NOVA BCAPL was established to serve and train the finest amateur pool players in Northern Virginia.
-“Finest” isn’t simply a reputation for sinking balls.
+“Finest” isn’t just a reputation for sinking balls.
+Many of our players also make waves in their career.
 Character and sportsmanship are expected.
 We don’t foster drama.
-Sharing the wealth is also important.
+We share the wealth.
 Many of our members are eager to discuss what they know and mentor — even with opposing players.
 Because there’s no team handicap (e.g., rule of 23 or 25), players don’t have any other motivation behind their feedback other than to help you get better.
 In other words, no more holding back your game “so the math works.”
 NOVA BCA is a unique destination and proving ground for players in one of the top billiard regions in the nation — home to BCA HOFer Karen Corr, many rising amateurs, JPNEWT and the Action Pool Tour (APT).

 A Breezier Evening

 Teams and singles play out a grid of 21 racks.
 It’s one match per evening.
 We use two tables per match and a “round robin” scoresheet.
 There are no prolonged races, completed one at a time, in order, on just one table.
 We warmup at 7pm (an hour later than other leagues).
 Need to work late?
 No problem.
 Make dinner plans and avoid the bulk of traffic.
 Matches start at 8pm and finish by 10:30 (on average).
 While other leagues ask for six hours, we get it done in nearly half that time.
 Play hard but sleep well.

 Players and teams can join at any time.
 We don’t lock rosters after four weeks each session.
 We’re always open for business.
 Your first match is free of charge, as a courtesy and welcome to you.
 There’s no obligation for you or the team to stick with the arrangement.
 On your second match, you and the team are committing to each other for at least the remainder of the current session’s schedule.
 New teams enter tied for last place.